oicr-gsi/seqware-browser/README.md

 - _id: project acronym
 - start_date: start date of the project
 - last_mod: last modified date
-- DonorInfo_id: donors associated with the project, referenced to DonorInfo collection
-- LibraryInfo_id: library seqs associated with the project, referenced to LibraryInfo collection
-- RunInfo_id: sequencer runs associated with the project, referenced to RunInfo collection
-- num_runs: number of sequencer runs
-- num_libraries: number of libraries
 - donor_totals: number of donors with that donor head (first section of donor name)
-- num_donors: number of donors

 ```
 > db.ProjectInfo.find()